TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/02-saying-goodbye-to-carbs/index.md

 And as many have found out, reducing calories is quite over-simplistic solution to weight loss in long-term.
 An easier way for me and many others, has been using a restricted diet which specifically eliminates any ambiguity from eating food that's not nutrious or filling.

 A huge hit and source of controversy has been the so-called **ketogenic diet**.
 Ketogenic diet [(Wikipedia)](https://en.wikipedia.org/wiki/Ketogenic_diet) works on the metabolic state called _ketosis_ in which your body switches its primary energy source from glucose (sugar) to ketones (fat).
+It's a type of low-carbohydrate diet which specifically attempts to achieve all-day around ketosis.

 > “When glycogen and blood glucose reserves are low, a metabolic shift occurs in order to save glucose for the brain which is unable to use fatty acids for energy.
 This shift involves increasing fatty acid oxidation and production of ketones in the liver as an alternate energy source for the brain as well as the skeletal muscles, heart, and kidney.”
 >
 > — <cite><a href="https://en.wikipedia.org/wiki/Ketosis#Causes">Wikipedia</a></cite>

-From my experience, this occurs after eating less than 20 grams of carbs per day for half a week after which it sustains itself pretty well.
+From my experience, this occurs after eating 20 grams of carbs per day for half a week after which it sustains itself pretty well.
 Even with an occasional +20 gram carb intake.
-It also causes a variety of other side-effects such your blood sugar stabilizing more evenly throughout the day.
+It seems the suggested range for ketosis is 20-40 grams per day.
+It also causes a variety of other side-effects such your blood sugar stabilizing more evenly.
 With carbs I've noticed big swings after I eat a heavy lunch and my brains are simply unable focus well anymore.
 There's a certain sense of lightness and clarity, I'd say, with ketosis where even a slight sensation of hunger doesn't affect me that much.

 And for dieting it's perfect!
 As you are already in the fat burning state the transition between burning calories from your food to burning fat from your body is much quicker.
-Your gut bacteria also starts to adapt to your new food supply, quite soon eliminating your cravings for any sugar which helps a lot with breaking the diet.
+Your gut bacteria also starts to adapt to your new food supply, quite soon eliminating your cravings for any sugar which helps a lot with staying in the diet.
 You are perhaps socially impaired, of course, and when others are enjoying their pizzas you'll have to do with a salad and drink diet soda at the bar.
 But the trade-off I say is worth it.

-Food-wise, the holy trinity for ketogenic food for me has become the combination of lean meat, cheese and frozen vegetables with some olive oil.
+Food-wise, the holy trinity for ketogenic/low-carb food for me has become the combination of lean meat, cheese and frozen vegetables with some olive oil.
 Fried in the pan or cooked in the oven — doesn't matter.
 It tastes just as good.
-Add in a meat cube and you got yourself very healthy and very sating (and very cheap) food which easily amounts to 20g of carbs per day (100 grams of veggies is like 7 grams).
+Add in a meat cube and you got yourself very healthy and very sating (and very cheap) food which easily amounts to less than 40g of carbs per day (100 grams of veggies is like 7 grams).
 The fibers of the vegetables fill you up while the fat and protein provide you with stable energy throughout the day.

 <figure class="mt-16 mb-24 flex flex-col items-center justify-center">
   <img src="/blog/02/my-ketofood.avif" alt="My ketofood" loading="lazy"/>